-- Implementation involves domains for which objectives of liberalisation are not explicitly defined by the Agreement; therefore the framework of CEFTA new legal instruments will have to be agreed. - By definition the proposed areas of intervention require technically complex discussions, calling for high quality technical assistance.
+- The proposed areas of intervention require technically complex discussions, calling for high quality technical assistance.
 In line with the global developments (i.e. signing Agreement on Trade Facilitation) trade facilitation has turned into one of the main targets in CEFTA to promote the regional trade once the elimination of tariffs for trade in industrial products and agriculture has been achieved.
-However, trade facilitation requires the involvement of variable stakeholders in public and private sector and therefore well structured dialogue and coordination with all stakeholders. - A well-functioning coordination mechanism has to be established in order to benefit from synergies of SEE 2020 and other regional trade related actions. - Availability of relevant data/economic analysis at both regional and national level represents an additional challenge for evidence-based policy making.
+However, trade facilitation requires the involvement of variable stakeholders in public and private sector and therefore well structured dialogue and coordination with all stakeholders. - A well-functioning coordination mechanism has to be established in order to benefit from synergies of SEE 2020 and other regional trade related actions. - Availability of relevant data/economic analysis at both regional and central level represents an additional challenge for evidence-based policy making.